Inside: If your whining kids are driving you crazy, check out these practical tricks for how to stop whining while still keeping your patience intact.

 A Fresh Start

-When we moved from an apartment into a house this past summer, my fiance and I added another anti-whining technique to our repertoire – we told Abby that whining isn’t allowed at the new house.
+When we moved from an apartment into a house this past summer, my fiance and I added another anti-whining technique to our repertoire – we told our daughter that whining isn’t allowed at the new house.

 But instead of being nags about it, we enlisted her help: “We’ll have to let people know when they come to visit that there’s no whining in our house!
 Can you help with that?”